-Senate set to pass sweeping opioids package
+Senate passes sweeping opioids package

-In a rare moment of bipartisanship, the Senate is poised to pass on Monday evening a sweeping package of bills aimed at addressing the nation’s deadly opioid epidemic.
+In a rare moment of bipartisanship, the Senate overwhelmingly passed on Monday evening a sweeping package of bills aimed at addressing the nation’s deadly opioid epidemic.

+The vote was 99 to 1 with only Sen. Mike Lee (R-Utah) dissenting.

 President Trump and Congress vowed a federal government response to a crisis that affects millions of Americans and is responsible for the deaths of close to 50,000 last year.
 Trump has declared the epidemic a public health emergency.
 It is one of the only major pieces of legislation that Congress is expected to pass this year as lawmakers gear up for the midterm elections in November.